DSuveges/BabyGrowth/README.md

 BabyGrowth
 ==========

-An R function to plot weight gain of baby boys in context of the WHO percentiles
+An R function to plot weight gain of babies in context of the WHO percentiles

 ___version: 1.2 Last modified: 2014.05.07 Daniel Suveges___
-* Now support both boy and girl weight gain chart
+* Now supports both boy and girl weight gain charts
-* Girl chart is pink, boy's is blue.
+* Girl chart is pink, boy is blue.
 Later I'll make it optional
 * Even more customizable plot details
 * Legend added, with the last day of measurement